 Always looking up to check your watch or the clock is going to waste your time.
 Instead, use time stamps.

 Write out your milestones before the test and check from time to time to see if you’re still on track.

-If you've only answered 7 questions after 20 minutes, for example, you’ll know you need to hurry up a little bit.
+If you've only answered seven questions after 20 minutes, you’ll know you need to hurry up a little bit.
 You won't need to stare at your watch.